fyfirman/eko-docs/src/content/docs/getting-started/browser-extension.md

 1. Breaks down a complex task into discrete steps
 2. Selects appropriate tools for each action
 3. Manages dependencies between steps
-4. Handles both browser control and data processing
+4. Handles both Browse use and data processing

 The execution is coordinated across multiple contexts: